-For a full list of Grains Biosecurity Officers in your region, visit grainsbiosecurity.com.au/contact grainsbiosecurity.com.au
+For a full list of Grains Biosecurity Officers in your region, scan the QR code or visit grainsbiosecurity.com.au/contact

 Have you spotted anything unusual?

 Report it!

 Check your farm frequently for the presence of new pests and unusual symptoms.
 Make sure you are familiar with common crop and storage pests so you can tell something is different.